thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ## What are props?

 **Props** are data that's passed into a component when it's created.
-For example, you can use props to pass in HTML attributes when creating a native HTML component.
+For example, you can use props to pass in HTML attributes when creating an HTML component.

 ```jsx
 const element = <p className="bold">Tokyo Dog</p>;